From August 27 to September 24, the Romanian capital Bucharest will play host to one of Europe’s most celebrated classical music festivals.

 In 1935, he conducted the Orchestre Symphonique de Paris and Yehudi Menuhin (who had been his pupil for several years from 1927) in Mozart’s Violin Concerto No. 3 in G major.
 He also conducted the New York Philharmonic between 1937 and 1938.

-In 1939 he married Maria Rosetti (known as the Princess Cantacuzino through her first husband Mihail Cantacuzino), a good friend of Romania’s Queen Marie.
+In 1939 he married Maria Rosetti (known as the Princess Cantacuzino through her first husband Mihail Cantacuzino), a close friend of Romania’s Queen Marie.
 It is worth noting that while staying in Bucharest, Enescu did not live—as popular wisdom would have it—in the Cantacuzino Palace on Calea Victoriei (now the George Enescu Museum, dedicated to his work).
 The couple in fact lived in a smaller property to the rear of the main building.
 Enescu spent most of World War II in Romania, but was in Paris at the time of Soviet occupation of the country in 1944, and did not return.

 On his death in 1955, Enescu was interred in the Père Lachaise Cemetery in Paris.
 Today, besides the museum to his music and memory, the Symphony Orchestra of Bucharest and the George Enescu Festival carry his name.
-Bacau International Airport was recently also named for him, becoming George Enescu International Airport.
+Bacau International Airport is also named for him.

-The unquestionable highlight of this year will be two concerts by the London Symphony Orchestra on September 2 and 3: the latter concert will feature work by Enescu himself.
-Other orchestras visiting include the Berlin Philharmonic, the French National Orchestra, the Oslo Philharmonic and the St Petersburg Philharmonic.
-The festival will be opened by the Berlin Philharmonic on August 31 at the Sala Palatului: Kirill Petrenko will conduct Enescu’s Romanian Rhapsody.
+The unquestionable highlight of this year will be two concerts by the London Symphony Orchestra on August 30 and 31: the latter concert will feature work by Enescu himself.